-If you have fearless children this is an awesome experience, and an unforgettable memory to share.
+If you have fearless children this is an awesome experience, and is another brilliant family bonding place in metro Manila.
 The best time to go is in the dry season; classes are cancelled when it rains or is too windy.

-The weekend markets of Salcedo or Legazpi in Makati are bustling places full of local delicacies, as well as world flavours.
+If you’re wondering where to go in Manila with kids at the weekend then you should definitely try the markets of Salcedo or Legazpi in Makati, which are lively places full of local delicacies, as well as world flavours.
 Salcedo (Saturday) and Legazpi (Sunday) Markets are fun places to go with the family for an impromptu picnic.
-There is a children’s playpark next to the Salcedo Market so you can shop for your lunch before letting the kids play for a while.
+There is a children’s playground next to the Salcedo Market so you can shop for your lunch before letting the kids play for a while.

 Salcedo: Jaime C. Velasquez Park, Salcedo Village, Makati, Metro Manila

 Legazpi: At Herrera st. cor Legazpi and Salcedo V.A.
 Rufino St, Makati, Metro Manila